10 Dictionaries

 This chapter contains a large number of examples taken from existing print dictionaries; in each case, the original source is identified.
 In presenting such examples, we have tried to retain the original typographic appearance of the example as well as presenting a suggested encoding for it.
 Where this has not been possible (for example in the display of pronunciation) we have adopted the transliteration found in the electronic edition of the Oxford Advanced Learner's Dictionary.
 Also, the middle dot in quoted entries is rendered with a full stop, while within the sample transcriptions hyphenation and syllabification points are indicated by a vertical bar |, regardless of their appearance in the source text.

 Overall, dictionaries have the same structure of front matter, body, and back matter familiar from other texts.
-In addition, this module defines entry, entryFree, and superEntry as component-level elements which can occur directly within a text division or the text body.
+In addition, this module defines entry, and entryFree, as component-level elements which can occur directly within a text division or the text body.

 The following tags can therefore be used to mark the gross structure of a printed dictionary; the dictionary-specific tags are discussed further in the following section.